opulo-inc/docs/content/en/openpnp/calibration/connect-to-machine/index.md

 ## Com Port and Baud Rate

-Before we can connect to the machine, we need to tell OpenPnP which USB ports to use for communication with your LumenPnP.
+Before connecting to the machine, you need to set which USB ports to use for communication in OpenPnP.

 1. Click on the `Machine Setup` tab
   {{< container-image path="images/openPnP-shared/Machine-setup-tab.png" alt="Selecting the Machine setup tab from the main screen" >}}